scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-six-2022-power-rankings/index.md

 #### Week Six Points: 88.7

 Another week, another Kirk Cousins disappointment.
-The QBs this week in general did pretty poor, so it's not like he's the only one.
-Tough week for Carl this week, losing winnable games with his fantasy team and the Chiefs.
-Kelce had a great game but I was just waiting for him to pop off the whole time.
-Melvin Gordon essentially laying an egg on Monday night with the Broncos sealed the deal for this team.
-Like the Chiefs, Carl controls his own destiny.
-He is in the exact same situation nearly half the league is at 2-4 and 589 PF.
-Lots of runway left in the season, may the best manager win the coveted playoff spots.
+The QBs this week did pretty poorly, so it's not like he's the only one.
+It was a tough week for Carl, losing winnable games with his fantasy team and the Chiefs.
+Kelce had a great game, but I was waiting for him to pop off the whole time.
+Melvin Gordon essentially laid an egg on Monday night with the Broncos and sealed the deal for this team.
+Like the Chiefs, Carl controls his destiny.
+He is in the same situation that half the league is at 2-4 and 589 PF.
+Lots of runway left in the season.
+May the best manager win the coveted playoff spots.

 | Name                | Team    | Depth |
 | ------------------- | ------- | ----- |